 Graduate Teaching Community provides a collaborative, informal space for graduate students to support each other, engage in discussion, and learn about teaching.
 During weekly meetings, participants have the opportunity to share their teaching practices and experiences, as well as lead and participate in discussions on a variety of teaching related topics.

-The TAC Fellowship is a year-long program that provides fellows with professional development and teaching and hands-on facilitation experiences.
-TAC Fellows support graduate student instructors by leading workshops, consultations, and sessions at the campus-wide TA orientation.
+The TAC Program is a year-long program that provides fellows with professional development and teaching and hands-on facilitation experiences.
+TACs support graduate student instructors by leading workshops, consultations, and sessions at the campus-wide TA orientation.

 Seminar on College Teaching